-Apple AirPods Pro vs AirPods 2: Which are the best for you?
+Apple AirPods Pro (2nd Gen) vs AirPods (3rd Gen) vs AirPods (2nd Gen): Which are best for you?

 - AirPods 2: 3 hours talk time

-The AirPods Pro claim to deliver 3.5 hours of talk time and 4.5 hours of listening time.
-According to Apple, they will offer 5 hours of listening tie when Active Noise Cancellation and Transparency modes are off.
+The AirPods Pro (2nd Generation) offer 4.5 hours of talk time with ANC enabled and up to 6 hours of listening time - or 5 hours with Spatial Audio and head tracking turned on.
+The charging case will offer 30 hours of listening time, or 24 hours of talk time and five minutes of charge will offer an hour of listening time.

+The AirPods (3rd Generation) have similar figures but slightly reduced talk time.
+There's up to 4 hours talk time and up to 20 hours from the case, but otherwise the numbers are the same as the AirPods Pro (2nd Gen).

-The Apple AirPods 2 offer three hours of talk time or five hours of listening time.
-The charging case will offer up to two hours of talk time and three hours of listening time with 15 minutes of charge.
+The Apple AirPods 2 offer 3 hours of talk time or 5 hours of listening time.
+The charging case will offer up to 24 hours of listening time or 18 hours of talk time.
+Meanwhile, 15 minutes of charge will get you two hours of talk time and three hours of listening time.

 Conclusion

-If not, but you want wireless charging, you could opt to buy just the wireless charging case for your old AirPods.

-Should you upgrade from the old AirPods or the AirPods 2 to the AirPods Pro?
-If sweat and water resistance, better audio quality, noise cancellation, more advanced controls and a better fit are all features you've been looking for, then the AirPods Pro deliver.
+Should you upgrade from the old AirPods and if so, should you go for the AirPods 2 or AirPods 3?
+Opting for the AirPods (2nd Gen) will get you extra talk time, Hey Siri control and faster and more stable connections compared to the original AirPods.
+If you opt for the AirPods (3rd Gen), you will get even more talk time, an improved design, sweat and water resistance, Personalised Spatial Audio support and Adaptive EQ.
+Pick the AirPods Pro (2nd Gen) and you get all of the extras from the 3rd gen model, plus excellent active noise cancellation and some extra features from the charging case.

+If you're in the market for a pair of Apple's true wireless earphones and aren't sure which to buy: The AirPods (2nd Gen) will save you cash and they are excellent, but you miss out on some of the great features that come with the AirPods (3rd Gen) and AirPods Pro (2nd Gen).
+The AirPods Pro (2nd Gen) offer noise cancellation and more custom fit options compared to the AirPods 3, as well as more options with the case, though otherwise, many of the same features are offered, like sweat resistance, Adaptive EQ and Personalised Spatial Audio.

-The AirPods Pro naturally offer the most on paper, but they are also the most expensive so you'll need to weigh up what features you really want and what you're prepared to pay for.
+The AirPods Pro (2nd Gen) naturally offer the most on paper - including battery promises that are slightly better on the 3rd gen model - and they offer a brilliant experience, but they are also the most expensive so you'll need to weigh up what features you really want and what you're prepared to pay for.
+If you want the sweet spot, the AirPods (3rd Gen) are exactly that, while if you want the best, the AirPods Pro (2nd Gen) are the ones you'll want.